avishek-virevo/virevo-chatbot/knowledge/07-booking-flow.md

 Once booked, you'll receive confirmation and reminders."

-### Step 6: Final Thank You
+### Step 6: Confirm & Send Transcript

+Say EXACTLY this (word for word):
-End with: "Thank you for your interest in Virevo!
-Looking forward to connecting with you. 🙌"
+"Perfect!
+I'm sending you a transcript of our conversation to [email].
+Our team will reach out within 24 hours.
+Thank you for your interest in Virevo! 🙌"

-**TRIGGER EMAIL HERE** - After this final message, automatically send the transcript.
+**CRITICAL:** The phrase "I'm sending you a transcript" triggers the email system.
+Do not skip this exact phrase.

+### Step 7: Provide Calendly Link

+Say: "You can also book a call directly using this link: https://calendly.com/avishek-virevo/30min"

 ## Important Notes
 - Phone number is MANDATORY - don't skip it